Name:Anthony Alastair "Tony" Johnstone

 1988/89 South Africa Tour Order of Merit.
 Won by Johnstone (Zim) with season earnings of R254,950.
 John Bland (RSA) was second with R143,448; Jeff Hawkes (RSA) was third with R141,677.

-Played as the Portuguese Open.
-Second-placed Michael King (Eng) finished 3 shots behind Johnstone (Zim).
+Played as the Portuguese Open (Nov 1-4; European Tr season-ending event).
+Second-placed Michael King (Eng) finished 3 shots behind 28-year-old Tony Johnstone (Zim), who recorded the first of his six European Tour wins.
 [South course, Quinta do Lago GC, nr Almancil, Algarve, Portugal].

 Played as the South African Open.
 Fulton Allem (RSA) finished in second place behind Johnstone (Zim).
 [Houghton GC, Johannesburg, RSA].